How to Start Hand-Lettering

 13. Your favorite movies – Pride and Prejudice, anyone?

-14. Your favorite books – Pride and Prejudice, anyone?
+14. Your favorite books – But seriously, Pride and Prejudice, anyone?

 15. Sermon notes – Writing it helps you absorb it